PGY-2 Overview

 Duration: 3 months

-One day each week is set aside for seminars.
+One day each week is set aside for didactics.

-Psychosocial Foundations of Psychiatry: Covers the life cycle, basic psychoanalytic concepts, socio-cultural psychiatry, learning theory, cognitive theory, and family-systems theory.
+Psychosocial Foundations of Psychiatry: Begins with an Introduction to Psychotherapy and then covers the life cycle, basic psychoanalytic concepts, socio-cultural psychiatry, learning theory, cognitive theory, and family-systems theory.

 Fundamentals of Neuroscience: Learn the neuroscientific underpinnings of modern diagnosis and treatment.

-Psychotherapy Continuous Case Conference: Discuss your new psychotherapy case with experienced and supportive faculty.
+Psychotherapy Continuous Case Conference: Discuss your new psychotherapy cases with experienced and supportive faculty.

-If you elect to pursue the Research Track program, you will attend weekly sessions covering topics such as research design, data analysis, writing grants, and the critical evaluation of research literature.
+Research Track Program: If you elect to pursue the Research Track Program, you will attend weekly sessions covering topics such as research design, data analysis, writing grants, and the critical evaluation of research literature.
 You will also attend a seminar series that will familiarize you with the research process.

 Balance and Diversity

-As a second-year resident, you will learn inpatient management skills for adult inpatient and consult services at Parkland Health and Hospital Systems, the North Texas Veterans Affairs Health Care System, and Zale-Lipshy University Hospital.
-PGY-2 residents will become intimately acquainted with the major psychiatric disorders and will learn pharmacologic, psychotherapeutic, electroconvulsive, and team management approaches to severely-disturbed psychiatric patients.
+As a second-year resident, you will learn inpatient management skills for adult inpatient and consult services at Parkland, the Dallas Veterans Affairs Medical Center, and Zale Lipshy Pavilion.
+PGY-2 residents will become intimately acquainted with the major psychiatric disorders and will learn pharmacologic, psychotherapeutic, electroconvulsive, and team management approaches to severe psychiatric illness.

-Community Psychiatry is strongly emphasized in every rotation and especially during the one month at Parkland Hospital’s treatment team at the Dallas County Jail, an innovative program aimed to provide top quality psychiatric treatment to inmates, a historically underserved group.
+Community Psychiatry is strongly emphasized in every rotation and especially during the month with Parkland's treatment team at the Dallas County Jail, an innovative program aimed at providing top-quality psychiatric treatment to inmates, a historically underserved group.

-The full range of the life cycle is experienced during your second year, with rotations in Geriatric Psychiatry at the VA Medical Center, and Child Psychiatry on the consult-liaison service at Children’s Hospital.
-You will also return for one month to emergency psychiatry where you will experience a step up in responsibility - overseeing other mental health professionals, managing acute crises, and taking the lead in medical student education.
+The full range of the life cycle is experienced during your second year, with rotations in geriatric psychiatry at the VA Medical Center and child psychiatry on the Consult-Liaison Service at Children’s Medical Center.
+You will also spend a month in emergency psychiatry, where you will experience a step up in responsibility—overseeing other mental health professionals, managing acute crises, and taking the lead in medical student education.

 Opportunities

-You will be provided a broad range of options for your one-month selective, including:
+You will be provided a broad range of options for your 1-month selective:

-Residents in the Research Track program will begin to meet with their mentors to establish relationships with research faculty and to begin to explore areas of research interests.
+Residents in the Research Track Program will begin to meet with their mentors to establish relationships with research faculty and to explore areas of research interests.

 What Makes Our Program Special